-Conditions of Carriage - TARMAC DELAY CONTINGENCY PLANTARMAC DELAY CONTINGENCY PLAN
+CONDITIONS OF CARRIAGE - TARMAC DELAY CONTINGENCY PLAN - PASSENGERS WITH DISABILITIESTARMAC DELAY CONTINGENCY PLAN

 Information dutyThe purpose of this document is to inform passengers about their rights and obligations when hiring the services rendered by our companies by means of a summary of the most important aspects of their rights and obligations provided in the rules and regulations in force of Aerolineas Argentinas S.A. and Austral Lineas Aereas – Cielos del Sur S.A.

 Definitions and Scope

 - Transport Document: it replaces the expression “ticket” and it is the legal document of the contract of carriage.
 It shall be manually or electronically issued and shall be registered in the Carrier’s database.
 It enables passengers to present themselves at the airport to board only with their valid documentation, avoiding any problem that may arise from the loss, forgery or damage of a paper ticket.

 - The passenger ticket is nominative, personal and non-transferable, and may be totally issued as electronic or partially physical and partially electronic. -The issue involves the acceptance of the General conditions of air transport and of the signed contract between the passenger and the carrier, whose names are indicated on the ticket.

 - Checked Baggage: it is the baggage accepted by the carrier under its custody that must be carried in the hold, accompanying passengers on their flights, unless there is any technical, storage or schedule reason, among others.
 The number of pieces or individual weight shall be registered at the airport.
 A bag tag shall be issued to identify each piece of baggage.